orkets/orkets/README.md

 ```

-SO I took the credentials and tried to login via both ssh and FTP, but only looged in successfully via FTP
+S I took the credentials and tried to login via both ssh and FTP, but only looged in successfully via FTP

 ![DemoCreatorSnap_2023-09-26 09-25-42](https://github.com/orkets/orkets/assets/111442711/106de834-8f32-44ad-9af2-0bff670accd1)

 found couple files, I downloaded these files by using “get” command.
 I tried to look up for something else if there's any and i got another username

 ![DemoCreatorSnap_2023-09-26 09-51-22](https://github.com/orkets/orkets/assets/111442711/0c98e68d-4161-4922-8ba8-14b6f60b54a9)